 Depending on the type of nonprofit you run and the various events or groups that you are working with, you can always ask people to donate their time instead of money.
 Most nonprofits are more than willing to work with volunteers, and when you offer this, you might get more interest than you anticipate.
-The point is, don’t pigeonhole your nonprofit by only asking for monetary donations.
+The point is, don’t pigeonhole your nonprofit by only asking for monetary donations (here is a guide on how to ask for donations).
 There are plenty of ways that people can contribute to help your organization grow.

 Also known as “in-kind donations,” this could be any kind of goods, services, expertise, or time that is going to alleviate stress and provide support for the organization.
 If volunteers are doing the work, fewer people need to be paid by the organization.
 Ask for things that you need, if you don’t want to stick to just money, or encourage people to give what they deem fit.
 You might be surprised at just how many great donations you get that aren’t just cash.

 Get Creative and Get Rid of the Limits